-Waste Management Phoenix Open betting tips & predictions – dubbed “The Greatest Show on Grass”, the Waste Management Phoenix Open at TPC Scottsdale has no problem living up to its name.
-In addition to playing host to the biggest names in the game, the tournament is the PGA Tour’s best-attended event – drawing nearly 500,000 enthusiastic spectators each year.
+The Waste Management Phoenix Open at TPC Scottsdale is dubbed “The Greatest Show on Grass” and has no problem living up to its name.
+In addition to playing host to the biggest names in the game, pre-Covid the tournament was the PGA Tour’s best-attended event – drawing nearly 500,000 enthusiastic spectators each year.

-Formerly known as The Phoenix Open and The FBR Open, the event has been hosted by the TPC Scottsdale Stadium Course since 1987.
+Formerly known as The Phoenix Open and FBR Open, the event has been hosted by the TPC Scottsdale Stadium Course since 1987.
 Unlike other tournaments, spectators become central to the Waste Management Phoenix Open, helping to transform the famous 16th hole into “The Coliseum” – the loudest hole in golf.

 Course knowledge around TPC Scottsdale is a plus and those with solid Event Form should be given due consideration.
 It is a ball strikers course and all aspects of a player’s game needs to be in tune.
 The big hitters will have a slight advantage on the gettable Par-5 15th and the driveable Par-4 17th.
 However, water is in play on both these holes so errant tee shots will be punished.
-Hitting plenty Greens in Regulation is the key attribute this week for success.
+Hitting plenty Greens in Regulation is key for success.

-Last year, Hideki Matsuyama prevailed winning his second PGA Tour title of the season and fourth overall.
+In 2017, Hideki Matsuyama prevailed winning his second PGA Tour title of the season and fourth overall.
 He is the sixth player to successfully defend the title having won the year previous.
 He won on the fourth hole of a playoff outlasting Webb Simpson with a birdie putt on the short Par-4 17th.
 Matsuyama finished the week T6 in Driving Accuracy, T19 for Driving Distance, T2 in GIR and a mediocre 47th in Strokes Gained Putting.

 Matsuyama finished the week 35th in Driving Distance, T44 for Driving Accuracy, 1st for GIR and 16th for Scrambling.
 His ball-striking delivered the lions shared of his strokes gained on the field average finishing 10th in Strokes Gained Driving and 5th in Strokes Gained Approach.